rasthh/speech-sep-eval/README.md

 - How much of this can we get from existing repos?
 How much should we simply wrap those, if they are available? https://github.com/espnet/espnet and http://kaldi-asr.org/doc/about.html.
 - Download and setup script for music datasets (publicly available), television, something like AudioSet, or even examples of various acoustics scenes from a scene classification task.
 - Should this be dockerized?
-- Should simple baselines be a part of this repo?
-Like Conv-TasNet or spectral subtraction?
 - Impose characteristics for different hardware through filtering (somewhat like RIR)
 - Use more advanced metrics than PESQ/STOI, e.g. [DESQ](https://ieeexplore.ieee.org/document/8682754), or [Helia's measure](https://asa.scitation.org/doi/abs/10.1121/1.5129114).
-- Impose a heaing impaired characteristics through a model; is it meaningful to add a simplistic "hearing impairment" simulation by filtering based on audiogram? - (chat with Abbie/Torsten/Raul)
+- Impose a heaing impaired characteristics through a model; is it meaningful to add a simplistic "hearing impairment" simulation by filtering based on audiogram?
+This would be the reason for the post-processing block (chat with Abbie/Torsten/Raul)
 - Stratification of performance/fairness through datasets with labelled demographics such as vox-celeb - chat with Pola
 - Simple interpretability considerations on DL systems in this? - chat with Laura/Lars
 - Interactive demo notebook that records an audio snippet and runs with that in pipeline